 - Lighting is crucial when it comes to visibility for yourself and other motorists on the road.
 Be sure to keep your lights on at all times, and make sure they are clean.
 Having a clean windshield is also important when driving during blizzard-like conditions.

 Hupy and Abraham, reminds you to drive safely this winter season.
-You can help prevent one less accident on the road by driving safely and cautiously.
-If you are injured in a car accident, call Hupy and Abraham We have a decades-long history of helping people collect money for injuries.
-We have collected $100s of millions for 10s of 1,000s of satisfied clients.
+You have the ability to prevent accidents on the road by driving safely and cautiously.
+If you are injured in a car accident, contact us.
+We've collected more than $1 BILLION for clients and represented more than 70,000 injured people.